SQream/sqream_docs/reference/cli/sqream_sql.rst

 Sqream SQL CLI
 **************

-SQreamDB SQL Java-based CLI allows executing SQL statements either interactively or using shell scripts.
-This CLI is cross-platform, meaning it can be executed on any operating system which is supported by Java.
+SQreamDB SQL Java-based CLI allows SQL statements to be executed interactively or using shell scripts.
+This CLI is cross-platform, meaning it can be executed on any operating system which Java supports.
 If you are not using Bash to manage and run your Java applications, please use the ``java -jar`` command to run this CLI.

 .. note::
 	For the old version of the SQream SQL (Haskell-based) CLI, see :ref:`Haskell CLI documentation<sqream_sql_haskell_cli>`